 Ann E. Rogers, PhD, RN

-Dr. Rogers holds the Edith F. Honeycutt Chair in Nursing at Nell Hodgson Woodruff School of Nursing, Emory University, where she is a professor and Director of the Graduate Program.
+Dr. Rogers is a professor and director of the Graduate Program at Nell Hodgson Woodruff School of Nursing, Emory University.
 She is nationally known for her research on sleep and was the Principal Investigator of the Staff Nurse and Patient Safety Study, which was the first study of document the hours worked by nurses and the adverse effects of these hours on patient safety.
 Findings from that study resulted in over a dozen manuscripts, several book chapters, and sweeping changes in nursing policies in clinical settings across the country.
 For her transformative impact on research and practice, she received the AACN Pioneering Spirit Award, an award from the American Association of Critical Care Nurses which recognizes significant contributions that influence acute and critical care nursing.
 Dr. Rogers is also one of six registered nurses in the United States who have completed the rigorous requirements for recognition as a Fellow of the American Academy of Sleep Medicine.

 Hardeep Singh, MD, MPH